dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 The definition of YAML files used by DQOps to configure the data sources, monitored tables, and the configuration of activated data quality checks.

-## ColumnUniquenessDailyPartitionedChecksSpec
+## ColumnCustomSqlDailyPartitionedChecksSpec
-Container of uniqueness data quality partitioned checks on a column level that are checking at a daily level.
+Container of built-in preconfigured data quality checks on a column level that are using custom SQL expressions (conditions).